 Who / What am I?

-Write Riddles With Young Writers (2nd – 5th)
+How to Write Riddle Poems With Growing Writers (2nd – 5th Grade)

 Again, it’s helpful to start with categories (sports, food, animals) and expand out — it avoids the “I don’t know what to write about” syndrome.

 Work on writing riddles using your five senses.
 Comparison using like or as is a simile.

 I look like _________________________

 I taste like __________________________

 I feel like ________________________

 I sound like (or I say) ____________________